0xgaut/gitbook/introduction-to-universal/introduction-to-uassets.md

 * uAssets are minted when a Merchant deposits the equivalent underlying collateral with a Custodian.
 * The issuance process is instant for small orders but may require additional verification for large requests.
-* Issuance limits are determined by the Merchant’s available off-chain collateral.
+* Issuance limits are determined by the Merchant’s available offchain collateral.

 #### 2. Redeemable with Authorized Merchants